troii/timrlink.net/README.md

 timrlink projecttime <file>
 ```

-CSV file has to be in the format
+CSV file has to be in the following format:

 ```
 User;Task;StartDateTime;EndDateTime;Break;Notes;Billable
 John Dow;INTERNAL|Holiday;01.12.15 8:00;01.12.15 16:30;0:30;;false
 ```

-Excel files are supported in the form of excel exports from timr
+Excel files are supported in the form of excel exports from timr.

 #### Import tasks